Sharks : As Animals and Individuals

 Most of the males lived in the ocean on the outer slope of the barrier reef, yet a very few remained in the lagoon.
 The males seemed less attached to a home range and travelled much farther afield during their daily circuits.
 In the mating season, bands of males from the ocean would arrive in the lagoon at nightfall, to the excitement of the females.
 Male blacktips were smaller than the females, lithe and muscular, while the females were maternally heavy with a more rounded silhouette.

 There were large individual differences among the sharks, and they varied greatly in their responses to different situations.
 Each shark had a unique pattern of roaming.
 Some were nearly always present in their home ranges, while others travelled for months at a time.
-Individual sharks demonstrated different rates of learning, and their behaviour showed a flexible intelligence.
+Individual sharks demonstrated different rates of learning, and their behaviour showed flexible intelligence.

-They remembered the events in their lives, and responded flexibly and appropriately to circumstances unfolding around them.
+They remembered the events in their lives and responded flexibly and appropriately to circumstances unfolding around them.
 This ability to refer mentally to things that happened in another place and time, is thought by many researchers to indicate consciousness.
 They were curious, but cautious, and learned quickly.
 The speed with which they would suddenly move underlined their high level of alertness, and capacity for swift decisions and actions.

 Sometimes a shark passed the same coral formation at almost exactly the same time each evening for several nights in a row, then disappeared from the area for a year.
 Sometimes, day after day, a shark could be found in exactly the same place in her home range at a particular time, then the following day she was hunting on the outer slope of the reef at that time.
 There were some days that all the females left the study area, and others when they were circling excitedly with visiting neighbours.

-When the sharks left their home ranges, they often travelled with preferred companions.
-These sharks knew each other as individuals, and had preferred companions with whom they liked to travel, of the same gender and age.
+When the sharks left their home ranges, they often travelled with their preferred companions.
+These sharks knew each other as individuals and had preferred companions with whom they liked to travel, of the same gender and age.
 Some companionships were so strong that I never found one shark without the other.
 Others separated on occasion and travelled with different companions for a time, reappearing months later together again, while some sharks always travelled alone.

 Socializing was important to them.
 Resident sharks would join the travellers moving through their ranges.
 They would follow each other around and swim side by side for long periods.
 At such times, they became excited and enjoyed soaring fast through the area together, often touching.
 An old lady shark who normally never accelerated would suddenly shoot vertical, shake off her remora, and streak away out of sight so fast that the eye could scarcely follow her.
 Then she would rocket through the scene again, with many others soaring with her, out of view in the opposite direction.